 GEMEnA's first strand of work is to develop and deploy a core set of survey items related to the prevalence and key characteristics of industry-recognized certifications and occupational licenses.
 To meet this goal, GEMEnA undertook a rigorous process of survey item development.
 This process included a series of focus groups and cognitive interviews, leading to the development of a 15-minute Adult Training and Education Survey (ATES) questionnaire.
 The ATES instrument included questions on certifications, licenses, and educational certificates, both to enumerate the number of adults who have these credentials and to identify the key characteristics of each credential.
 The instrument was tested in an ATES pilot study designed to evaluate the validity of specific items by comparing results against population estimates from other sources and by assessing the characteristics of known credentials; the study was not conducted for the purpose of generating population estimates.

 Census.
 The Census Bureau has added a topical module on credential attainment based on the ATES pilot study to the 13th wave of the 2008 panel of the Survey of Income and Program Participation (SIPP).
-The module was fielded in the fall of 2012 for release in winter of 2013.
+The module is being fielded in the fall of 2012 for release in fall of 2013.
 These data will provide the first official statistics from the federal government on the prevalence of industry-recognized certifications and occupational licenses.
 In addition, Census has identified an opportunity for further testing of certification/license items in the field test of the redesigned SIPP.

-Other GEMEnA member agencies, including the Bureau of Labor Statistics and the National Center for Science and Engineering Statistics, are considering placement of certification/license items in their studies related to education and training for work.
+Other GEMEnA member agencies, including the Bureau of Labor Statistics and the National Center for Science and Engineering Statistics, are considering placement of certification/license items in their household studies related to education and training for work.
 GEMEnA will continue to identify opportunities to recommend the inclusion of validated survey items in appropriate federal household data collections.